The importance of play in early childhood

 Teach.
 Play.
 Love.
 Episode 4: Say Yes to Play

-On this episode, Rachel Robertson, Bright Horizons education and development vice president, and new mom Amanda, discuss the importance of play.
+On this episode, Rachel Robertson, Bright Horizons Chief Academic Officer, and new mom Amanda, discuss the benefits of play for children.
 Find out why play is the key to healthy child development—and get new ideas you can use to engage your child in playful ways throughout the day.

 Bright Horizons